RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

 Existing HVAC Distribution System
 *********************************

-Operations on the existing cooling systems are entered in ``automatedMeasures.existingHvacDistributionSystem``.
+Operations on the existing distribution systems are entered in ``automatedMeasures.existingHvacDistributionSystem``.
 This object covers the predefined distribution system(s), either air and/or hydronic, connected to the base building's heating and cooling systems.

   ==========  ====================  ===========  ========  ============================